T4cC0re/homebridge-philips-hue-sync-box/README.md

 **hideBrightness** (optional): When true, no Light accessory will be presented.
 Instead you will see a 'Power' switch to toggle between `defaultOffMode` and the last sync mode.
 When false (default), you will have a Light accessory.

+**unifiedAccessory** (optional):When true, there will be only one accessory, instead of one for each mode, intensity, and input.
+If `hideBrightness` is true, this will be a switch, a lightbulb otherwise.
+When toggling this, you need to recreate ALL automations which interact with this accessory!

 **isApiEnabled** (optional): Enables an HTTP API for controlling the Sync Box.
 Defaults to `false`.
 See **API** for more information.

 **apiPort** (optional): The port that the API (if enabled) runs on.
 Defaults to `40220`, please change this setting of the port is already in use.